Holidays at the Heard

-A Southwestern tradition, Holidays at the Heard is a must-see for your family, friends and out-of-town guests, starting Friday, Dec.
-26, and continuing through Wednesday, Dec.
-31, 2014.
+A Southwestern tradition, Holidays at the Heard is a must-see for your family, friends and out-of-town guests, starting Saturday, Dec.
+26, and continuing through Thursday, Dec.
+31, 2015.

-This event is free with museum admission.
+This event is free to non-museum members with museum admission.

 Performances in the Steele Auditorium 11:30 a.m. and 1 p.m. (except 12:30 and 2 p.m. on Sunday, Dec.
 27.).
 Artist demonstrations each day of Holidays at the Heard 11 a.m. to 3 p.m.:

 - Saturday, Dec.
 26 — Performers: YellowBird Indian Dancers, a family group that has traveled around the world sharing Native culture and heritage.
 Artist demonstrators: Jeanette Chimerica (Hopi) basketry, Lane Jensen (Navajo/Maricopa) beadwork.

 - Sunday, Dec.
 27 — Performers: Hopi Dance Group, led by Dwight Mase, shares social dances of the Hopi culture.
 Artist demonstrators: Yolanda Hart Stevens (Maricopa-style beadwork), Daisy Simms (Colorado River-style beadwork).

 - Monday, Dec.
 28 — Performer: Derrick Suwaima Davis (Hopi/Choctaw), above right, world famous hoop dancer and cultural performer.
 Artist demonstrators: Christopher and Kevin Black (Navajo), of a family of acclaimed basket weavers.